Asian stocks rise on report of revived US-China trade talks

 The benchmark Standard & Poor's 500 index rose 0.7% to 3,005.47.
 The Dow Jones Industrial Average also rose 0.7%, to 27,349.19.
 The Nasdaq composite rose 0.6% to 8,251.40.

-The gains followed several stumbles last week, extending a period of volatility in July as investors weigh a looming possible rate cut by the Federal Reserve as well as uncertainties over trade and the economy.
+The gains followed stumbles last week, extending a period of volatility as investors weigh a looming possible rate cut by the Federal Reserve as well as uncertainties over trade and the economy.

 Nearly 150 companies in the S&P 500 are due to report results through Friday.
 Analysts are expecting earnings to decline overall for the second quarter in a row.